ianbogda/CSSqueeze/README.md

 Todo
 ----

-* preserving the CSS hack
+* embed image and/or sprites background-image
 * Add vendor prefix
 * More shorthands
 * rgba(